-The program’s application and material submission are open from December of the year prior to acceptance until February of the new year.
-Applications are only accepted via mail addressed to the Program Director.
-The application must be complete and be received by the Program Director no later than the publicly published application deadline.
+The program’s application and material submission are open from late November of the year prior to acceptance until January of the new year.
+Applications are only accepted online; we no longer accept applications through the mail or email.
+The application must be complete and be submitted online no later than the published application deadline.
 The application requirements are:

 - Current BOC Certification

 - Master's degree with 1-2 years of certified experience

 - Eligible for Athletic Training Licensure in the state of Colorado

 - Pass a Background Check for working with a variety of organizations

 - Three letters of recommendation

 Upon acceptance into the program, the Athletic Training Resident must meet the following requirements before beginning the program and be able to show proof of each.

 - Licensed in the state of Colorado as an athletic trainer under Colorado’s Department of Regulatory Agencies (DORA)